paul-cayet/end-to-end-neural-diarization/examples/ina_finetuning/README.md

 When testing locally, generate the split audio files (training is much more efficient when training with small audio files of 1 minute rather than the original 1 hour long files) using `split_audio_files.sh`.

-In our case, we use a remote cluster with slurm, so we use `submit-slurm.py`
+We used a remote cluster to run our experiments thus used the script `submit-slurm.py`.
+The code can easily be adapted for local use.

 Eiher way, before calling the finetuning script, the repo should look as follows: